 Understanding the different kinds of content moderation, along with their strengths and weaknesses, can help you make the right decision that will work best for your brand and its online community.

 This kind of moderation prevents content from damaging one’s brand image before it gets any chance to do so.
 Content, including product reviews, comments, and multimedia submissions, strictly need approval from moderators before being published online and become visible to other users.

 Although it is the most popular type of moderation, pre-moderation also has its disadvantages.
-It can cause online discussions on your website to be less active, since comments are not posted in real-time.
-The delay can slow down the pacing of exchange of ideas among users.
+It can cause online discussions on your website to be less active since comments are not posted in real-time.
+The delay can slow down the pacing of the exchange of ideas among users.
 Users also don’t get to see their submissions right away, especially if your online community is rapidly increasing in size.
 Pre-moderating content works best for websites that want to protect their communities from legal risks and can manage high volumes of UGC.

 Moderating content after it gets posted is a good way to ensure that discussions happen in real-time.
 This type of moderation can keep online communities happy because of the immediacy of effects elicited by their posts.
 This is, therefore, best for websites with active online communities such as forums and social media sites.

 However, with a bigger community going through each piece of content may take time and can be difficult for detecting damaging ones.
 Making sure that your content moderation team is scaled in size according to your needs and improved digital tools that can assist them is the solution to this.

 Distributed moderation is done by implementing a rating system where the rest of the online community can score or vote published content.